Overview & Use Cases

 01:49 You don’t even need to save your code anywhere because everything happens on the cloud and that is taken care of for you.
 A lot of online courses utilize some sort of online coding environments where they take away this effort of installing and getting things running locally, and just get you to code quickly.

 02:07 This is one of the main use cases for working with one of those online coding environments.
 You really don’t have to worry about how to set anything up because everything is set up for you and you can simply go there, access it from anywhere, and then just run your code, get started coding.
-I can take this—this is our URL, so I can go and I can open this up from anywhere else.

 02:47 And there it is—exactly the code that I just wrote before.
 I can access it.
 I could be on a different account now, different computer, different country, of course.
 And I can just run this code and see the output anyways.